 Tower Hamlets is rich in prehistory.
-The earliest known Londoner was buried in Blackwall approximately
+The earliest known Londoner was buried in Blackwall approximately 5,000 years ago, and later prehistoric activity took place at several sites in the borough, including at Old Ford, Wapping and the Isle of Dogs.

-5,000 years ago, and later prehistoric activity took place at several sites in the borough, including at Old Ford, through the borough from the city and, as was typical of the period, burial of the dead took place outside the city walls, with cemeteries at Spitalfields and to the south of Aldgate High Street.
+In Roman times, Tower Hamlets lay largely to the east of the Roman city of Londinium.
+Two main roads ran through the borough from the city and, as was typical of the period, burial of the dead took place outside the city walls, with cemeteries at Spitalfields and to the south of Aldgate High Street.
 At that time the majority of the area would have been farmland or marshland grazing to provide food for the city's large population.